-Scenery from Peddocks Island (initial island approach), Acadia National Park in Maine, Medfield State Hospital in Medfield, MA, and the Rice Estate at Turner Hill Country Club in Ipswich, MA were combined via CGI to create the imagery of Shutter Island as a whole.
-The large mountainous area of the island seen during the ferry approach was added in post-production and does not exist, but the decaying brick buildings on the lowlands are real ruins from Peddocks Island.
+Scenery from Peddocks Island (initial island approach), Peddock's Island in Boston Harbor, Massachusetts, Acadia National Park in Maine, Medfield State Hospital in Medfield, Massachusetts, and the Rice Estate at Turner Hill Country Club in Ipswich, Massachusetts, were combined via CGI to create the imagery of Shutter Island as a whole.
+The large mountainous area of the island, seen during the ferry approach, was added in post-production, and does not exist, but the decaying brick buildings on the lowlands are real ruins from Peddocks Island.

-The ball-point pen Teddy uses in the film is a Parker Jotter, it was released in 1954 (the year the film takes place) and was the first successful and reliable ball-point pen to hit the market, which quickly drove fountain pens into obsolescence.
-Over 3.5 million pens were sold that year and the Parker Jotter dominated the ball-point pen market during that decade.
+The ball-point pen Teddy (Leonardo DiCaprio) uses in the film is a Parker Jotter, it was released in 1954 (the year the film takes place), and was the first successful and reliable ball-point pen to hit the market, which quickly drove fountain pens into obsolescence.
+Over 3.5 million pens were sold that year, and the Parker Jotter dominated the ball-point pen market during that decade.

-First scheduled to be released by Paramount in the US and Canada on 2 October 2009 to be in contention for that year's Oscars.
-Paramount later pushed the film back to 19 February 2010 due to financing problems (the studio didn't have the $50-$60 million necessary to promote an awards movie).
-Another reason cited for the push-back was Leonardo DiCaprio's unavailability for the interview circuit due to other filming commitments.
-Paramount also figured that a film geared towards adult audiences might achieve some traction in the doldrums month of February when there are traditionally very few "intelligent" movies released.
+First scheduled to be released by Paramount in the U.S. and Canada on October 2, 2009, to be in contention for that year's Oscars.
+Paramount later pushed the film back to February 19, 2010, due to financing problems (the studio didn't have the fifty to sixty million dollars necessary to promote an awards movie).
+Another reason cited for the pushback, was Leonardo DiCaprio's unavailability for the interview circuit, due to other filming commitments.
+Paramount also figured that a film geared towards adult audiences might achieve some traction in the doldrums month of February, when there are traditionally very few "intelligent" movies released.

 This was originally commissioned as a directing vehicle for Wolfgang Petersen.
 However, there were considerable modifications made to Dennis Lehane's novel in order to create a more action-driven blockbuster.

 There are several clues and intentional continuity errors throughout the film that foreshadow the ending.
-This includes a patient's drink of water disappearing between shots (she drinks from an empty hand), a cardigan appearing briefly on 'Rachel' (which is later worn by the other 'Rachel') and lines from Edward/Andrew's dreams being repeated (such as "Why are you wet, baby?").
-These techniques are also used in his dreams showing a similarity between what he perceives as a dream and what he perceives as real.
+This includes a patient's drink of water disappearing between shots (she drinks from an empty hand), a cardigan appearing briefly on Rachel (which is later worn by the other Rachel), and lines from Edward's, a.k.a.
+Andrew's dreams being repeated (such as "Why are you wet, baby?").
+These techniques are also used in his dreams, showing a similarity between what he perceives as a dream, and what he perceives as real.